waleed-ali1/Bank_account/README.md

 # Bank_account

-This is my first real try to do a complete project ON gitub with PYTHON it's a System account where two people can access it :
+This is my first real try to do a simple project ON gitub using PYTHON it's a System account where two people can access it :
 1- Admin
 2- Client